ZichengDuan/EZIGen/README.md

 The checkpoint folders (e.g. checkpoint-5000) and tensorboard log will be automatically saved to the `output_dir`, which in turn can be used to do the inference.

 # Training details
-In default setting, with 200k samples, the training takes about 4 hours on 8 A100-40G GPUs, and 26 hours on 1 A100-40G GPU, with batch size equals to 1 on each device.
-The provided checkpoint is trained on a single GPU, thus having a checkpoint post fix '200000', while if trained on multiple devices, the checkpointing post fix would be `num_samples / num_GPUs`.
+In the default setting, with 200k samples, the training takes about 4 hours on 8 A100-40G GPUs, and 26 hours on 1 A100-40G GPU, with a batch size equal to 1 on each device.
+The provided checkpoint is trained on a single GPU, thus having a checkpoint postfix '200000', while if trained on multiple devices, the checkpointing postfix would be `num_samples / num_GPUs`.

-# TODO List
-- [x] Demo pages
-- [x] Inference code and checkpoint
-- [x] Training code
-- [ ] SDXL support!

 # Acknowledgements
 Thanks [AnyDoor](https://github.com/ali-vilab/AnyDoor) for providing the YoutubeVIS dataset scripts, shout out to this great work!